CYPI/Zabbix24PythonApi/README.md

   --hours HOURS        how long the maintenance will be for in hours

-  --ackevent ACKEVENT  ack event
+  --ack                eventid that you want to acknowledge

-  --m M                ack comment
+  --m                  acknowledge comment

   e.g